-Driving in Amsterdam is not really recommended as the city centre streets are narrow, there is ongoing construction work and parking places are limited and expensive.
-Most visitors to Amsterdam and Netherlands can get around efficiently by public transport. |
+Driving in Amsterdam is not really recommended as the city centre streets are narrow, there is often ongoing construction work and parking places are limited and expensive.
+Most visitors to Amsterdam and the Netherlands can get around efficiently by public transport.

 That said there may be times when you need to rent a car.
-All of the major car rental firms have offices at Schiphol airport and also in Amsterdam city - many (including Europcar, Hertz and Avis) are clustered around the Overtoom, a long street which is not far from Leidseplein.
-From Overtoom it's a straight forward drive to reach the A10 Amsterdam ring road which connects on to the Dutch motorway system.
+All of the major car rental firms have offices at Amsterdam Schiphol airport and also in Amsterdam city – many (including Europcar, Hertz and Avis) are clustered around Overtoom, a long boulevard which is not far from Leidseplein.

 Like most of Europe, the Dutch drive on the right-hand side of the road.